-- A cup of matcha green tea has nearly 140 times the amount of antioxidants of a cup of green tea
+- has nearly 140 times the amount of antioxidants of a cup of green tea

-- Matcha green tea is a great source of the amino acid L-theanine, which produce a calm sense of alertness versus the jitters of coffee or black tea
+- is a great source of the amino acid L-theanine, which produce a calm sense of alertness versus the jitters of coffee or black tea

-- Matcha green tea has 35mg of caffeine per serving versus the 200mg per cup of coffee
+- has 35mg of caffeine per serving versus the 200mg per cup of coffee

-- Matcha green tea has some fairly strong cardiovascular benefits, including helping to lower LDL (bad) cholesterol
+- has some fairly strong cardiovascular benefits, including helping to lower LDL (bad) cholesterol